- Internal Controls

 The position description should describe those duties regarded as essential to the specific position being advertised, and also those duties expected of all other comparable administrators in the department/unit.
 Upload the position description to the Form B. This description should be the basis for the vacancy announcement and all advertising.

-In most instances, an administrative position shall be filled through an external recruiting process.
+In most instances, an administrative position shall be filled through an external recruiting process to ensure an inclusive and competitive process.
+Filling vacancies through this process ensures that the University maintains compliance with federal and state AA/EEO requirements.

 The Recruitment Rationale shall address the reasons for using the internal recruitment process, describe the composition of the screening committee, and describe the interview and selection process.
 This Rationale shall be routed for approval through the appropriate Vice President, the Civil Rights Director, or the President before an internal selection process may be acted upon.